-The promise of handling the manual and repetitive but essential tasks speak to the imagination, convincing more and more organizations to hire RPA developers.
+The promise of handling manual and repetitive but essential tasks speak to the imagination, convincing more and more organizations to hire RPA developers.
 To no one’s surprise, massive demand has led to the industry’s rapid growth, projected at over 38% per year, and to the emergence of new tools.

 Blue Prism, Automation Anywhere, UiPath, Power Automate… These are just three of dozens of major RPA platforms out there.
 And that’s a good thing—competition spurs improvement, forcing each RPA provider to go the extra mile with their product.

-Today, we’ll investigate UiPath and Blue Prism, two of the leading RPA solutions.
+Today, we’ll investigate UiPath and Blue Prism, two leading RPA solutions.
 We’ll go through their respective strengths and weaknesses and see how they fare from the perspective of businesspeople and tech folks.
 The goal is to answer the ultimate question: should you choose Blue Prism or UiPath?

 UiPath is an RPA tool from a Romanian company specializing in process automation.
 The first version of the platform launched in 2013, and since then, the tool has occupied the top position in the RPA market.
 Designed to automate manual and repetitive back-office tasks, UiPath offers users access to pre-built automation components that can be leveraged and enhanced to streamline routine processes.
 Agile, modern, and user-oriented, it is especially popular with business users (it ranks #1 in Gartner’s RPA Peer Insights ratings).

-By now, the platform has expanded into a broad ecosystem of products and services that span low-code application development software, AI orchestration, document management automation, chatbot builder, and lots of other useful tools.
+By now, the platform has expanded into a broad ecosystem of products and services that span low-code application development software, AI orchestration, document management automation, chatbot builder, and many other useful tools.
 Over the years, UiPath has built a name for itself and garnered a large and active user community.
 There are a couple of reasons for that:

 Designed to serve as a cornerstone of all automation pipelines, Automation Hub was created to prevent that.
 It’s a tracking and management panel that allows you to take the front seat during RPA implementation and prioritize opportunities and ongoing automation tasks.

 While some companies struggle with catching up with the plethora of automation ideas, others have difficulty identifying them.
 Process Mining helps you discover automation opportunities by looking into current processes and turning that knowledge into improvement insights.
-But, it doesn’t stop there—once a process is optimized, Process Mining monitors it to see how impactful the automation was.
+But it doesn’t stop there—once a process is optimized, Process Mining monitors it to see how impactful the automation was.

 Everyone loves good tools, especially when they can handle your most mundane tasks!
 UiPath has thousands of devoted and involved users thanks to its popularity and quality.
 As a result, there’s always someone to ask for help, and it’s easier to hire UiPath developers than specialists proficient with other RPA platforms.